 The Company has a Restricted Share Unit Plan which was established as a method by which equity-based incentives may be awarded to the directors, officers and employees of, and consultants to, the Company to recognize and reward their significant contributions to the long-term success of the Company and to align their interests more closely with the shareholders of the Company.
-Restricted Share Units ("RSUs") may be settled in common shares, or a combination of common shares at the option of Company.
+Restricted Share Units ("RSUs") are settled in common shares.

-The fair value of the RSUs are measured at fair value at the date of grant and are expensed as compensation costs over the vesting period with a corresponding increase in reserves.
+The fair value of the RSUs are measured at fair value at the date of grant and are expensed as share-based compensation over the vesting period with a corresponding increase in reserves.
 Fair value is determined as the average of the highest and lowest selling price of the Company's common shares on the day the RSUs are issued.
 Upon vesting of the RSUs the amount originally credited to reserves is allocated to common shares.